aws-amplify/aws-sdk-ios/README.md

 Carthage support XCFrameworks for Xcode 12 or above.
 Follow the steps below to consume the AWS SDK for iOS using XCFrameworks:

-1. Install the Carthage directly from source, support for XCode 12+ is not fully released in [Carthage](https://github.com/Carthage/Carthage#installing-carthage).
+1. Install Carthage 0.37.0 or greater.
+(Carthage does not expect to support [XCFramework support until 0.37.0](https://github.com/Carthage/Carthage/releases/tag/0.36.1).)
+If it is not yet available, [install Carthage](https://github.com/Carthage/Carthage#installing-carthage) directly from source.

 2. Add the following to your `Cartfile`: